Structure of spaces with Bakry-\'Emery Ricci curvature bounded below: -Integral estimates for Hessians of functions

 multiplying both sides of the above by $\varphi e^{-f}d\text{v}$ and using integration by parts, we get

 Note that $|\nabla h^+|$ is locally bounded by Proposition \ref{gradient-esti}, we derive (\ref{hessian-integral}) from (\ref{h-gradient}) immediately. \end{proof}

-Next, we construct an approximate function to compare the sqaure of a distance function with asymptotic integral gradient and Hessian estimates.
+Next, we construct an approximate function to compare the square of a distance function with asymptotic integral gradient and Hessian estimates.
 Such estimates are crucial in the proof of metric-cone theorem in Section 4.

 Let $q\in M$ and $h$ be a solution of the following equation,

 Let $p=\frac{r(q,\cdot)^2}{2}$.
 Then

 \begin{lem} Let $(M,g)$ be a complete Riemannian manifold which satisfies